League table background and inclusion criteria

 - For the main table (but not necessarily the subject tables) be permitted to use the title ‘university’

 - For the subject tables, have at least two measures available (one of which must be Student Satisfaction and the other either Entry Standards or Graduate Prospects) and offer undergraduate courses in the relevant subject

-Currently, the main table is based on ten measures and the subject tables on five of these.
-A higher weighting has been given to Student Satisfaction and a lower weighting to Research Intensity and the two spend measures in the main table.
+Currently, the main table is based on ten measures and the subject tables on six of these.
+A higher weighting has been given to student satisfaction and a lower weighting to research intensity and the two spend measures in the main table.
 Where possible, allowance has been made for the differing subject mix within institutions.

 The interactive nature of the university league tables is unique and enables users to isolate single measures and determine their effect on the overall ranking of the institution.